Superior Courts Network

 The President of the ECHR has entrusted the management of the SCN to the Jurisconsult.
 Under his supervision, the SCN continues to develop and is becoming a broad and effective exchange network.

-The SCN welcomes a new member: the Supreme Administrative Court of Poland, which brings the membership of the SCN to 64 courts from 34 States....
+The SCN welcomes a new member: the Constitutional Court of Azerbaijan, which brings the membership of the SCN to 65 courts from 35 States....

 Principles and rules

 The guiding principles of the SCN are set out in its Charter, which is accepted by each superior court on joining the Network.
 The Jurisconsult has also drawn up the Network’s Operational Rules, which will be developed in consultation with the SCN member superior courts.